5 Easy Ways Use Old Vintage Books in Home Decor

 If you follow me on Instagram, you are used to seeing me decorate with books all the time!
 In fact, they are a staple in almost every room and definitely for every season.

-There are so many ways to use books in your décor.
-Today, we are going to go over five of my favorite ways and see how many of these styling ideas you already use!
+There are so many ways to use old, used, and thrifted books in your home décor.
+Today, we are going to chat about five of my favorite ways to decorate with old books and see how many of these styling ideas you already use!

 So Let’s Get to Styling!